 For example, photographers who love to share their work should look for a cloud storage service that supports the creation of public galleries.
 Some cloud providers like Flickr even feature social networking tools to help you connect with your audience.

-If you are an amateur photographer and not monetizing your photos, there’s no reason to pay for an expensive cloud storage provider, as there are a ton of free or affordable options.
+If you're an amateur photographer and aren't monetizing your photos, there’s no reason to pay for an expensive provider, as there are a ton of free or affordable options.
 Google Drive is arguably the best cloud storage service for those wanting to save cash, as it can be used to store an unlimited number of shots for free, though some resolution limits do apply.

 The best cloud storage for photos available

 IDrive ranked top of our rundown of the best cloud storage services for general use, so it’s not surprising that it’s also a fantastic option for storing photos.
 You can connect your account to multiple devices, which is perfect for any photographers who shoot on more than one camera.